 All of the roles given to prisoners during their sentences can directly link to a role outside of prison.
 For example, someone who worked in the prison kitchen may go on to be a chef.

 You can find out more about getting back into work after prison on our dedicated page.
-You can find out what roles are available to you now on our specialist jobs board.
+You can find out what jobs for ex-offenders are available to you now on our specialist jobs board.
 Feel free to contact us with any queries.
 Don’t forget to sign up for our newsletter to keep updated with the latest news and information from Refreshing a Career.